 Ultra-low background facility As the deepest underground laboratory worldwide, CJPL has an ultra-low cosmic-ray flux and is an ideal site for building ultra-low background facilities.
-The CJPL has built an ultra-low background facility dedicated to material screening for frontier physics experiments such as dark matter direct detection, neutrino-free double beta decay search, and nuclear astrophysics experiments.
-The facility consists of 19 low background v spectrometers (GeTHU), an ultra-low background y spectrometer (ARGUS), and an ultra-low background liquid scintillator spectrometer in the underground space of CJPL.
-In addition, two ultra-low background a spectrometers and two ICPMS spectrometers have been constructed in the auxiliary laboratory in Xichang city.
-The above facilities form an above-ground / underground dual-center, multi-technology layout capable of analyzing various types of samples and nuclides with high sensitivity.
+The CJPL has built an ultra-low background facility dedicated to material screening for frontier physics experiments such as dark matter direct detection, neutrinoless double beta decay search, and nuclear astrophysics experiments.
+The facility consists of 19 low background y spectrometers (ARGUS), and an ultra-low background v spectrometer (ARGUS), and an ultra-low background in paction of the properties of CJPL.
+In addition, two ultra-low background as pectrometers and two ICPMS spectrometers have been constructed in the auxiliary laboratory in Xichang city.
+The above facilities form an above-ground / underground dual-center, multi-technology layout capable of analozing various trose of samples and nuclides with high sensitivity.